Surihix/Fixing-enhancing-Final-Fantasy-XIII/docs/non_nova_mods.md

 ## Display Any Weapon
 *Requires Gameplay Tweaks and Hard Mode mod installer files*

-This mod by [b]MJB[/b] changes the weapon that is displayed on the character when outside battles and when you are moving through the world.
+This mod by **MJB** changes the weapon that is displayed on the character when outside battles and when you are moving through the world.
 This does not give you or equip the weapon in combat, but just changes the weapon model that is displayed on the characters when moving through the world.

 **Compatibility notice:** This mod is not available for installation via Nova Chrysalia mod manager. if you want to install mods from both the frameworks, then you can install this mod now.